tapjs/foreground-child/README.md

 child process is spawned which will send a SIGKILL to the child process if it does not terminate within half a second after the watchdog receives a SIGHUP due to its parent terminating.

+On Windows, issuing a `process.kill(process.pid, signal)` with a fatal termination signal may cause the process to exit with a `1` status code rather than reporting the signal properly.
+This module tries to do the right thing, but on Windows systems, you may see that incorrect result.
+There is as far as I'm aware no workaround for this.